OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 *  Orienteer supports inheritance between classes, so, a class may have a parent class.
 *  Orienteer is a graph + document type of database, so, properties of a class may contain links (references to other documents).

+##Class Configuration

-When you can create or edit a class, you see this class's page.
+You can create or edit a class on this class's page.
 On the **Configuration** tab you can set class parameters.

-##Class Configuration

 * **Name** is the class name that will show on the **Schema** page.
 When giving a name to a class, follow the [Schema naming convention](https://github.com/OrienteerDW/Orienteer/wiki/Schema-naming-convention).
 * **Short Name** is shorten alias for the class name to be used in SQL to simplify wording.